ravinpoudel/writingpythonpackage_withGuideMaker/README.md

 This is how you can get started.
 Now, you need to add more functions to your packages.
 The actual code that has been implented for `__main__.py` and `__cli__.py` are available [here](https://github.com/USDA-ARS-GBRU/GuideMaker/tree/main/guidemaker)

 ## Pytest
+What is Pytest?
+What it does?
+How to use it?
 ```bash
 (myenv) 🙏 pip install pytest-cov
 (myenv) 🙏 pytest